M-51/svg-slide-show/README.md

 This is my framework for animating svg elements, to create something like slideshow.

 Framework is still under development.
-However, there is example folder with svg file, where you can check how things works.
+However, there is example folder with svg file, [you can check it working (or not) here](https://m-51.github.io/)